MEA praises new state law restricting smartphone use in schools

 In addition to allowing basic phones, the bipartisan deal allows for exemptions for district-owned devices, medically necessary devices, special education accommodations, and instructional uses at the discretion of classroom teachers.

-“This has been a top issue for Michigan Education Association members working in rural, urban and suburban schools alike, and we are thrilled to see the House and Senate pass this important legislation,” Madafferi said.
+“This has been a top issue for Michigan Education Association members working in rural, urban and suburban schools alike, and we are glad to see this bill signed into law today,” Madafferi said.
 “We look forward to continuing our work with Gov. Whitmer and lawmakers from both parties to address the challenges facing our neighborhood schools, so we can create a brighter future for students in every corner of Michigan.”

 Releated